-This is where relationships and direct contacts come into play.
-This way you can make awesome offers that get accepted all the time.
+This part of the process is where relationships and direct contacts come into play.
+If you build and cultivate a strong lender network, you can make awesome offers that get accepted all the time.

-Those that intend to pay cash for their purchases will be required to submit a ‘proof of funds’ letter from the institution where the cash is held with their offer, in order to get an offer accepted.
+Investors intending to pay cash for their purchases will be required to submit a “proof of funds” letter from the institution where the cash is held with their offer to get an offer accepted.

 All buyers should expect to make a cash earnest money deposit at the time of making their offer.
-As with any other real estate transaction it is safest if this money can be deposited with your own real estate attorney or title company.
+As with any other real estate transaction, it is safest to deposit this money with your own real estate attorney or title company.
 Your real estate broker can also hold deposits in their escrow account.

-If you’ll be financing your bank owned property your offer won’t be entertained unless accompanied by a mortgage pre-approval letter.
-Some banks will offer financing on their own bank owned properties.
-This gives them more confidence in you as a buyer, and provides them with both more control, and another way to make money on the transaction.
+If you’ll be financing a bank-owned property, your offer won’t be entertained unless accompanied by a mortgage pre-approval letter.
+Some banks will offer financing on their own REO properties.
+This gives them more confidence in you as a buyer and provides them with more control and another way to make money on the transaction.

-You may purchasing bank properties for use as a personal residence, as a second or vacation home, or purely as an investment.
-Bank owned property can be wholesaled, fixed and flipped, rehabbed and rented, or redeveloped and repurposed.
+You may be purchasing bank properties for use as a personal residence, as a second or vacation home, or purely as an investment.
+Bank-owned property can be wholesaled, fixed and flipped, rehabbed and rented, or redeveloped and repurposed.